-that computing all the time-optimal transitions is both (i) computationally expensive and (ii) unnecessary for many problem instances.
-We introduce a novel algorithmic framework called $T^\varepsilon$ that allows finding bounded-suboptimal solutions while reducing planning times by orders of magnitude compared to the state-of-the-art.
+Interestingly, the computational bottleneck in these search algorithms is a frequent computation of local time-optimal robot's transitions between neighboring vertices, obtained using numerical optimization.
+Our key insight, depicted in Fig. 1.1, is that computing all the time-optimal transitions is both (i) computationally expensive and (ii) unnecessary for many problem instances.
+It is worth noting that in certain situations, these computations can be done in an offline phase.
+In such settings, the importance of minimizing the computation of time-optimal transitions is negligible.
+However, as will be shown in Sec.
+2 and 5 there are conditions where those computations can not be done in advance.
+We introduce a novel algorithmic framework called $T^\varepsilon$ that allows computing bounded-suboptimal solutions while reducing planning times by orders of magnitude compared to the state-of-the-art.

 Our framework consists of three algorithmic components.
-The first component assumes that we have an efficient-tocompute lower bound on the cost of the optimal transition between two configurations.
+The first component assumes that we have an efficient-to-compute lower bound on the cost of the optimal transition between two configurations.
 In Sec.
-VI, we demonstrate two such bounds-when the environment does not and does contain dynamics such as wind currents.
-The second algorithmic component is the $A^\varepsilon$ -based search algorithm [9] that uses these lower bounds on optimal transitions, together with a user-provided approximation factor ε , to choose which edges to consider.
-Roughly speaking, the search attempts to use only transitions for which the true (computationally expensive) cost was computed while guaranteeing the bound on the quality of the solution obtained.
-Finally, the third component is a heuristic approach to pre-compute a small set of transitions that are likely to be used in an optimal path.
+5, we demonstrate two such bounds when the environment does not and does contain the environment drift such as wind currents.
+Our second algorithmic component is the $A^\varepsilon$ -based search algorithm [9] that uses these optimal transition lower bounds, together with a user-provided approximation factor ε , to choose which edges to consider.
+Roughly speaking, the search attempts to use only transitions for which the true (computationally expensive) cost was computed while guaranteeing the quality bound on the obtained